-How much does it cost to make your project?
+How much does it actually cost to make your project?

-What is the bottom line goal you need?
+What is the minimum amount of funding you need?

-Remember, Kickstarter is all or nothing, meaning if you don’t reach your funding goal, you get no money.
-If your goal is set too high, you may get nothing, but if it is too low, you may not be able to fulfill your obligations to buyers.
+Remember, Kickstarter is all or nothing, meaning if you don’t reach your funding goal, you don’t get any money.
+If your goal is set too high, you risk not hitting your goal and won’t get any money, but if it is set too low, you may not be able to actually fulfill your obligations to backers.